Comfort Inn & Suites Newark - Wilmington

 The park offers the Carpenter Recreation center, the pristine White Clay Creek Preserve and the peaceful trails of Possum Hill along with many fishing spots for people of all ages to enjoy.

-This monument, which sits mainly in the state of Delaware but also extends into Pennsylvania.
+This monument sits mainly in the state of Delaware but also extends into Pennsylvania.
 The monument memorializes Delaware's role in American history as the first state to ratify the constitution.
 The monument contains several different historic sites including the Dover Green, Woodlawn Tract and the New Castle Sheriff's House.
 The various sites chronicle the initial settlement of Delaware by various different Europeans, as well as recognizing their interactions with the Native Americans of the area.

 This 18th-century mansion is a majestic sight of excellent Georgian architecture.
 With a tag of rich history, Amstel House is a must watch in the city.
 Call ahead for details.